Christian Yelich Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.

-- The Reds have a 4.96 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (5.04).

-- Reds pitchers combine to surrender 70 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Ashcraft (3-3) gets the starting nod for the Reds in his 12th start of the season.
-He's put together a 5.55 ERA in 58 1/3 innings pitched, with 47 strikeouts.
+- Lively makes the start for the Reds, his fourth of the season.
+He is 3-2 with a 1.99 ERA and 24 strikeouts through 22 2/3 innings pitched.

-- The righty's most recent appearance was on Sunday against the Chicago Cubs, when he tossed five innings, surrendering three earned runs while giving up five hits.
+- The right-hander last appeared on Tuesday against the Boston Red Sox, when he threw 5 2/3 scoreless innings while giving up four hits.

+- The 31-year-old has an ERA of 1.99, with 9.5 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .193 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.